sjkelleyjr/Deadlock/chapters/chapter_15.md

 David paused, considering his next sentence.
 He had learned early in his HR career that the key to successful investigations was maintaining objectivity while following established procedures.
 He had handled everything from dress code disputes to workplace harassment, and he prided himself on his ability to remain impartial.

 He continued writing, detailing each allegation and the team's responses.
-The process was familiar—he had done this many times before.
+The procedure was familiar—he had done this many times before.
 The engineers' answers were straightforward, sometimes blunt, always rooted in what worked.
 David had seen this before: technical people who valued results over rituals.

 At 2:30 PM, David took a break and walked to the break room for coffee.
 He passed by the engineering area again, noting the contrast with his own department.
 The engineers worked in an open space with standing desks and whiteboards covered in diagrams.
 His HR colleagues worked in cubicles with motivational posters and filing cabinets.